fwornle/ShopMob/doc/Design.md

 See the illustrated [Overview](./SmobOverview.md) for a gallery of screenshots of the app UI screens as well as an overview of the project structure (source code).

+See the documented [Rubrics](#project-rubrics) for an overview which design criteria have been met and where.

+See section [Milestone Plan](#milestone-plan) for a detailed list of milestones to be achieved in this project, as well as section [Project Plan](#project-plan) for details on what was implemented in which phase, spanning the time from Christmas 2021 until today (30.01.2022).

+See section [Database Schemata](#database-schemata) for an overview of how data is organized at database level, both on the local device - mySQL - as well as in the backend (noSQL).

 ---

 ## Use Cases